meteor-vue/guide/README.md

 * use [meteor.js](https://github.com/meteor-vue/todomvc/blob/master/client/meteor.js) code to get `$autorun` and `$subscribe` inside Vue components
   (pending publishing it as a package)

-See [TodoMVC Meteor + Vue.js example](https://github.com/meteor-vue/todomvc/blob/master/client/todos-display.vue) how to use all this together in a component.
+See [TodoMVC Meteor + Vue.js example](https://github.com/meteor-vue/todomvc/blob/master/client/todos-display.vue) how to use all this together in a component, in a pure Vue-only Meteor app.